 - use the Promo widget to tell them about the unique terms you offer, a sale, a great new feature, point them to related content they might like or offer them a special discount;

-- use the Subscribe widget to invite your website visitors to subscribe to your newsletter before they leave.
+- use the email popups to invite your website visitors to subscribe to your newsletter before they leave.
 If they have got interested in what you offer they will want to stay in touch;

-- use the Contact widget to offer your assistance to those leaving because they have doubts, questions or difficulties or ask your visitors for feedback;
+- use the Website contact forms to offer your assistance to those leaving because they have doubts, questions or difficulties or ask your visitors for feedback;

 - use the Follow and Share widgets to invite those who have liked your website to share it on social networks or follow your company profiles before they leave.